GoogleChrome/web.dev/src/site/content/en/learn/privacy/encryption/index.md

 ### Do

 * Enable HTTPS on your servers for everything (whichever method you choose).
-* Consider using a proxy in front of your servers, such as Cloudflare ([https://httpsiseasy.com/](https://httpsiseasy.com/) explains the process).
+* Consider using a proxy in front of your servers, such as Cloudflare ([httpsiseasy.com/](https://httpsiseasy.com/) explains the process).
-* Or use Let's Encrypt: [https://letsencrypt.org/](https://letsencrypt.org/) will walk you through the process of creating your own Let's Encrypt SSL certificate.
+* [Let's Encrypt](https://letsencrypt.org/) will walk you through the process of creating your own Let's Encrypt SSL certificate.
-* Or use OpenSSL directly to create your own certificate and have it signed by your choice of certificate authority (CA) ([https://web.dev/enable-https/](/enable-https/) explains how to do this in detail).
+* Or use OpenSSL directly to create your own certificate and have it signed by your choice of certificate authority (CA) ([Enable HTTPS](/enable-https/) explains how to do this in detail).

 Which approach you choose depends on business tradeoffs.
 Having a third-party manage the SSL connection for you is the easiest to set up, and does come with other benefits such as load balancing, caching, and analytics.
 But it also comes with an obvious ceding of some control to that third-party, and an unavoidable dependency on their services (and possible payment, depending on the services you use and your traffic levels).

 Generating certificates and having them signed by a CA is how the SSL process used to be conducted, but using Let's Encrypt can be easier if it's supported by your provider or if your server team is technically adept enough for it, and it's free.
 It's also common for your provider to offer
 SSL as a service if you're using something at a higher level than cloud hosting, so it's worth checking.